Mickey Manners: Acting career

-He was a regular panelist on the game show Pantomime Quiz.
+Manners was a regular panelist on the game show Pantomime Quiz.
 He also appeared on Murphy Brown, The Rifleman, Here's Lucy, The Ghost & Mrs. Muir, Hogan's Heroes, Lost in Space, Get Smart, and Perry Mason.
 He had small roles in two Jerry Lewis films: The Errand Boy (1961) and Which Way to the Front?
 (1970).

 In the 1964–1965 season, he starred with John McGiver in the role of Joe Foley on the short-lived CBS sitcom Many Happy Returns, set in the complaint department of a fictitious Los Angeles department store.
-He appeared in the 1965 Perry Mason episode "The Case of the Laughing Lady" as Lenny Linden, the nephew of series regular Terrance Clay, proprietor of Clay's Bar and Grill.
+He appeared in the 1965 Perry Mason episode "The Case of the Laughing Lady" as Lenny Linden, the comedian nephew of series regular Terrance Clay, proprietor of Clay's Bar and Grill.

 He played a bartender/bouncer as a regular cast member of the Mickie Finn's musical variety show broadcast on NBC in the spring and summer of 1966.